-Law n°2004-1343 of 9 December 2004 and Decree n°2005-1739 of 30 December 2005 which introduced new articles L.151-1 et seq. and R.153-1 et seq. in the Monetary and Financial Code establishes that there are no restrictions on foreign ownership and investment in France.
+Law n°2004-1343 of 9 December 2004 and Decree n°2005-1739 of 30 December 2005, which introduced new articles L.151-1 et seq. and R.153-1 et seq. in the Monetary and Financial Code, establishes that there are no restrictions on foreign ownership and investment in France.

-However, if all restrictions have, in principle, been lifted, foreign investment in business sectors considered to be "sensitive" still require a prior authorisation.
-In accordance with article L.151-1 et seq. and article R.153-1 of the Monetary and Financial Code, the investor must submit a formal application to the French Ministry of Economy for prior authorisation.
-This authorisation is provided within two months from when the application is received by the minister responsible for the economy (tacit agreement to be assumed if no reply is received).
+However, if all restrictions have in principle been lifted, foreign investment in business sectors considered to be "sensitive" still requires prior authorisation.
+In accordance with article L.151-1 et seq. and article R.153-1 et seq. of the Monetary and Financial Code, the investor must submit a formal application to the French Ministry of Economy for prior authorisation.
+This authorisation is provided within two months from when the application is received by the French Ministry of Economy (a tacit agreement is assumed if no reply is received).

 These restrictions apply when a foreign (EU or non-EU) investment is made in a strategic sector.
 Decree n°2014-479 of 14 May 2014 has expanded the list of sectors in which foreign investors must seek prior authorisation by the French Ministry of Economy.
-The list is broader for non-EU/EEA country investors than for EU or EEA Member States investors and now includes for the latter one activities deemed crucial to France's national interests (i.e. relating to public order, public security and national defence), encryption and decryption, communications interception and activities relating to integrity, security and continuity of electronic communication services and networks.
+The list is broader for non-EU/EEA countries' investors than for EU or EEA Member States' investors, and now includes, for the latter type, activities deemed crucial to France's national interests (i.e., relating to public order, public security and national defence), encryption and decryption, communications interception and activities relating to integrity, security and continuity of electronic communication services and networks.

-Any transaction concluded in violation of these rules is null and void and the investor is subject to criminal sanctions (imprisonment of five years and a fine amounting to twice the amount of the transaction).
+Any transaction concluded in violation of these rules is null and void, and the investor is subject to criminal sanctions (five years' imprisonment and a fine amounting to twice the amount of the transaction).

-Furthermore, regulation also provides for specific restrictions for foreign investments in the media sector.
-Unless otherwise agreed in international agreements, a foreign investor may not acquire shares in a company holding a licence for a radio or television service in France and that uses radio frequencies if this acquisition has the effect, directly or indirectly, of raising the share of capital or voting rights owned by foreign nationals to more than 20%.
+Further, regulation also provides for specific restrictions on foreign investments in the media sector.
+Unless otherwise agreed in international agreements, a foreign investor may not acquire shares in a company holding a licence for a radio or television service in France and that uses radio frequencies, if this acquisition has directly or indirectly the effect of raising the share of capital or voting rights owned by foreign nationals to more than 20%.